 Weakness: Home Page Banner

 I know, I know – I listed Home as one of the strength points above.
 But, there is a quick detail that I would change: her banner.
-The banner images are really large, and on my laptop, most of the photos are cut-off so I’m getting tops of trees or part of a body.
-It used to be really trendy to have rotating images, but nowadays, they’re not as effective.
+The banner image is really large, and on my laptop, most of the photos are cut-off so I’m getting tops of trees or part of a body.
 I always say to leave ‘welcome’ off a website, so instead, I would change the banner description could be clearer, like ‘train in the gym’ or something more fitness related.

 >> p.s. – I have a new video about how to make the best home page for your website!